Contacts and links to help with production.

 When using BBC Archives for chargeable services, independent production companies must quote a credit card number along with the usual company details.
 Please note that internal charge codes can not be used and services will be directly charged for via the credit card.
 Independent production companies should therefore make their status clear when contacting BBC Archives.
 Costs involved in using BBC Archive’s services should be budgeted as they must be covered by the primary rights licence fee.

 Visit the BBC Archive website to find out more and to download a user guide for independent production companies.
-This document was up to date as of March 2015.
-Information about rate cards can be found on the BBC Archive FAQ page.
+This document will be updated at the end of May to reflect changes to the rate card as of 1 June 2016.

 Information about licencing and rights for BBC Archive content can be found on the Rights and clearances page.

 The BBC Pronunciation unit is staffed by professional linguists who research and provide advice about pronunciations in any language.
 This advice is free of charge and is available exclusively to BBC staff, programme makers and independent production companies producing content for the BBC.

 Written pronunciations can be provided in either of two in-house respelling systems: